mmb-carb/ESTA/docs/DEVELOPERS.md

         │             emissions_table.py
         │             sparce_emissions.py
         │
-        ├───output/pmeds1writer.py
+        ├───output/cmaqnetcdfwriter.py
+        │          pmeds1writer.py
         │
         ├───scaling/dtim4emfac2014scaler.py
         │           scaled_emissions.py
         │
-        ├───surrogates/dtim4calvadtemporalloader.py
+        ├───surrogates/calvadtemporalloader.py
         │              dtim4loader.py
+        │              itn4loader.py
+        │              smoke4spatialsurrogateloader.py
         │              spatial_surrogate.py
         │              temporal_surrogate.py
         │
         └───testing/emfac2014totalstester.py

 The `esta.py` script in the home folder acts as an executable so the ESTA model can be run.
-It's major purpose is to take a path to the config file and call the `esta_model_builder.py` script, in `src.core`.
-The `esta_model_builder.py` script doesn't fully parse the config file, but it parses those parts of the config file where class names are listed for each gridding step.
+It's major purpose is to take a path to the config file and call the `src.core.esta_model_builder.py` script.
+The `esta_model_builder.py` script breaks the config file into sections and options using the `CustomParser` class in `src.core.custom_parser.py`.

 For instance, when parsing the scaling step, a small section of code parses the config file and instantiates a list of classes to do the scaling: